WRF Physics¶

 mp_physics=52

-As in option 50, but with two arrays for ice and double-moment cloud water
+As in Morrison and Milbrandt Predicted Particle Property (P3), but with two ice arrays and double-moment cloud water

 Morrison and Milbrandt, 2015